Skip to content

 Rethinking product end-of-life with Altyor’s Remanufacturing and Recycling loops

-Opposite is an extract from the lifecycle analysis of a connected button.
-This graph enables us to identify which phase of the lifecycle has the greatest impact.
-The production phase, shown in orange on the graph, is the most costly in terms of the product’s environmental footprint.
+Shown here is an extract from the life cycle assessment results for a smart button.
+This graph allows us to identify which phase of the life cycle has the greatest impact.
+We can see that the production phase, shown in orange on the graph, accounts for the largest share of the product’s environmental footprint.

 How do you perform a life cycle assessment (LCA)?